GridGain-Demos/ignite-essentials-developer-training/README.md

 - Git
 - Docker Desktop
+- A bash-compatible terminal (Git Bash on Windows, or any macOS / Linux terminal)
 - Your favorite IDE (IntelliJ, Eclipse, VS Code, or a plain editor)

 JDK 17 and Maven are optional — the `app` sidecar provides both.
 Install JDK 17 locally only if you use the standalone paths.